-As an undergraduate, Richard studied BA English with Media at University College Falmouth, graduating in 2010 with First Class honours.
-He pursued subsequently a Master’s in English at the University of Exeter, specialising in Criticism and Theory, and graduated from this with Distinction in 2011.
+As an undergraduate, Carter studied BA English with Media at University College Falmouth, graduating in 2010 with First Class honours.
+He pursued subsequently an Master’s in English at the University of Exeter, specialising in Criticism and Theory, and graduated from this with Distinction in 2011.

-It was during his Master’s that Richard began exploring the varying relations between computing technology, creative expression, and nonhuman agency as these manifest within the context of ‘digital’ or ‘electronic’ works of literature – making this the subject of his final dissertation.
-In 2012 Richard was awarded an AHRC doctoral studentship in Science, Technology, and Culture to develop his research on this topic for his PhD thesis, “Textual Entanglements: A Performative Approach towards Digital Literature”, supervised by Prof. Regenia Gagnier (Exeter), Prof. Laura Salisbury (Exeter), and Dr. Matt Hayler (Birmingham).
-In April 2016 Richard passed his viva voce, examined by Prof. N. Katherine Hayles (Duke) and Prof. Gabriella Giannachi (Exeter).
+It was during his Master’s that Carter began exploring the relations between computing technology, creative expression, and more-than-human agency within the context of digital literary practices, making this the subject of his final dissertation.
+In 2012 Carter was awarded an AHRC doctoral studentship in Science, Technology, and Culture to develop his research on this topic for his PhD thesis, “Textual Entanglements: A Performative Approach towards Digital Literature”, supervised by Prof. Regenia Gagnier (Exeter), Prof. Laura Salisbury (Exeter), and Dr. Matt Hayler (Birmingham).
+In April 2016 Carter passed his viva voce, examined by Prof. N. Katherine Hayles (Duke) and Prof. Gabriella Giannachi (Exeter).

 After completing his PhD, Carter lectured on the BSc Interactive Media programme at the University of York, convening and delivering modules across all three years of the taught programme.
 For his delivery, Carter was nominated by senior staff in 2018 for the York Vice Chancellor’s Teaching Award, and was also nominated by students, and then shortlisted, for the YUSU Excellence Awards under the category of “Teacher of the Year”.